Solar

 HFO

-Globeleq’s Dibamba Power Plant operates on Heavy Fuel Oil (HFO)
+Globeleq’s peaking Dibamba Power Plant operates on Heavy Fuel Oil (HFO)

 An HFO power plant is a combustion engine that uses HFO as the primary fuel (sometimes using light fuel oil (LFO) as backup fuel), generators and the auxiliary equipment needed for power production.